 And with the last exterior view, we will end our exploration of the Tel Aviv Museum of Art.

 How much time a typical visit to the Tel Aviv Museum of Art takes?

 We spent four hours at the Tel Aviv Museum of Art.
 And we did not have time to visit Helena Rubinstein Pavilion for Contemporary Art.
-Thus an extensive visit can take an almost full day.
-But a short one, like the overview tour, can take as little as one hour.
+Thus an extensive visit can take almost a whole day.
+But a short visit, like the overview tour, can take as little as one hour.

-For most people, the visit’s duration will be somewhere in the middle, i.e. several hours.
+For most people, the duration will be somewhere in the middle, meaning several hours.
 And according to Google: “People typically spend up to 3 hours here”.

 Tel Aviv Museum of Art has it all.
-There are old masters, modern art, contemporary art, photography, prints, impressionism, and much more.
+Modern art, contemporary art, photography, prints, impressionism, and more.
 Thus, on one side, you will probably find something that you love.
-On the other side, if you love only something specific, like old masters, you will probably be out of the Museum within one hour.
+On the other side, if you love only something specific, like 18th-century masters, you will probably be out of the museum within one hour.

 Have you been to the Tel Aviv Museum of Art?
 Tell us about your experience in the comments below.

 That’s all for today, and I’ll see you in future travels!